bennychen2004181026/Coder-Academy-Assignment-T2A1-A/README.md

 Client-Side Scripting Frameworks
 .
 D3.js
-D3.js is a Visualisation JavaScript library for documents manipulation in accordance with data.
+D3.js is a Visualization JavaScript library for documents manipulation in accordance with data.

 Web Stats
 .
 Google Webmaster Tools